borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-We used Hydra to manage the configuration of our experiments, as well as to instantiate the objects used in the experiments.
+We used Hydra to manage the configuration.
-The project configuration follows a composable hierarchical structure, based on the main objects used in the project: `datamodule`, `model`, `trainer`, and `logger`.
+We follow a composable hierarchical structure, based on the following elements: `datamodule`, `model`, `trainer`, and `logger`.
-The top-level configuration is defined in `configs/train.yaml`, where we also define the specific sub-group for each of the aforementioned objects.
-These are specified at the beginning of the top-level configuration file, in a special `defaults` section.
+We have two root files: `configs/train.yaml` and `configs/infer.yaml`, which are used during training and inference, respectively.
-Each sub-group can have one or more configuration files, which are found inside a sub-folder with the same name as the sub-group.
-For example, the `model` sub-group has configuration files `configs/model/resnet34.yaml` and `configs/model/resnet50.yaml`.
+Each element can have one or more configuration files: for example, the `model` sub-group has configuration files `configs/model/resnet34.yaml` and `configs/model/resnet50.yaml`.
-Each sub-group file features a `_target_` key, which specifies the class to be instantiated by hydra's `hydra.utils.instantiate()` function.
-In this way, models and datasets can be easily swapped by changing their respective configuration files.
+This allows us to easily swapt models and datasets in an experiment.
 Furthermore, sub-groups can share variables using the `${group.varname}` syntax, avoiding needless repetitions.
-Finally, thanks to hydra, each argument defined in the configuration files can be overridden from the command line, e.g. `python dtu_mlops_project/models/train_model.py run_name=highLR_bigBS model.learning_rate=1e-2 datamodule.batch_size=2048`.
+Finally, each configuration argument can be overridden from the command line, e.g. `train_model.py run_name=highLR_bigBS model.learning_rate=1e-2 datamodule.batch_size=2048`.

 ### Question 13